 Suppose you are only setting up one limited liability company.

 In that case, this process can be done with just one EIN - but if you plan on creating more businesses down the road, it may be helpful to obtain multiple ones now rather than waiting until later.

 It is possible that some banks won't allow new LLCs without an EIN before opening an account (so make sure to check beforehand).

 You will need to apply for your employer identification number through the Internal Revenue Service website.
 This service is free of charge.

 Obtaining a business license is extremely important, especially if you're planning on registering a professional limited liability company.

 To make sure your limited liability company is in compliance with state laws, you need to be registered and have a business license.

 The process for obtaining one varies from city to city, so it's best that you check with local authorities before going through the steps of registering an LLC.

 If you're providing professional services through your LLC, a business license is a must.
-It's also best that you have one even if your limited liability company is not registered to provide professional services in the area.

 It shows that you are operating legally and allows for the proper regulation of your limited liability company.